joshuahwfwEE/HLS_ATP/README.md

    this module can implement a pattern generator that can output following consistently:
    3b'110 => 3b'101 => 3b'011 => 3b'110  //(6=>5=>3=>6) consistently while be given a constant 3b'110
    3b'110 is the first given data to input led_i
-   because we set SHIFT_TIME=6, so it repeat the loop for 6 six time and then assert ap_idle high and stop the operation
+   because we set SHIFT_TIME=6 in testbench, so it repeat the loop for 6 six time and then assert ap_idle high and stop the operation
    ![alt text](https://github.com/joshuahwfwEE/HLS_ATP/blob/main/HLS_shift_pattern1.png?raw=true)

 3. foo: